Sk-Bhardwaj24/Sk-Bhardwaj24/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Saurabh Kumar Bhardwaj</h1>
 <h2 align="center">I'm a passionate Full Stack Developer from India.</h2>
  <h3 align="center"> Aspiring Web Developer with a passion for web
 application development.
-Skilled in HTML, CSS, JavaScript,React, designing and development of software containing logical and mathematical solutions to business problems.
+Skilled in frontend, backend, and  designing and development of software containing logical and mathematical solutions to business problems.
 Agile and dedicated to drive innovation with the ability to follow industry and